FinchWilliam/SQL-Project/starting_with_data.md

 at least 200 visits = 63 times
 at least 300 visits = 33 times

-Question 5: find all customers who have only used the website once.
+Question 5: Lets compare the amount(value and number of) of purchases from single visit users vs return users

 SQL Queries:
-SELECT DISTINCT -- show me all the unique visitor id's that have visited just once
-	fullvisitorid
+SELECT DISTINCT
+	fullvisitorid,
+	SUM(totaltransactionrevenue) OVER ()/1000000
 FROM
-	analytics
+	all_sessions
 WHERE
-	fullvisitorid NOT IN
+	transactions = 1 AND fullvisitorid NOT IN
 	(
 		SELECT DISTINCT
 			fullvisitorid